Home › Tools › Raspberry Pi cluster

 # Install OpenMPI for message passing sudo apt install openmpi-bin openmpi-common libopenmpi3 libopenmpi-dev -y

-After head node configuration, use Raspbian's built-in SD card clone utility to create 25 copies (approximately 20 minutes per card).
+After head node configuration, use Raspbian's built-in SD card clone utility to create 25 copies, about 20 minutes per card.
 To enable headless SSH setup, add an empty file named ssh to the boot folder before first boot.
-However, monitor connection during initial setup is recommended to verify HDMI detection.
+Still, connecting a monitor during initial setup is recommended to verify HDMI detection.

-Configure each node (head node first, then workers) by performing these steps on boot:
+Configure each node (head first, then workers) by performing these steps on boot:

 Open the Pi configuration application and:

-Naming Convention: All lab computers are named after great scientists.
-The head node is named "stevens" after Nettie Stevens, a pioneer in genetics who wrote the groundbreaking Studies in Spermatogenesis volumes (1905-1906) on sex chromosomes.
+Naming convention.
+All lab computers are named after great scientists.
+The head node is named "stevens" after Nettie Stevens, a pioneer in genetics who wrote the pioneering Studies in Spermatogenesis volumes (1905, 1906) on sex chromosomes.

-Set up static IP addresses to enable consistent node identification:
+Set up static IP addresses so that node identities stay consistent across reboots:

 sudo nano /etc/dhcpcd.conf